-To remove VueScan on Mac OS X, click on the VueScan icon in the Applications folder with the right mouse button and choose "Move to Trash.
+To remove VueScan 9.5.85 or earlier on Mac OS X, click on the VueScan icon in the Applications folder with the right mouse button and choose “Move to Trash.
 Then drag the VueScan icon out of the dock.

-To remove VueScan on Linux, just delete it - no other files are installed.
+To remove VueScan 9.5.85 or earlier on Linux, just delete it - no other files are installed.

-When you uninstall VueScan on Windows, it will also remove your registration info from the system.
+When you uninstall VueScan on Windows, it will also remove your registration information from the system.

-You need to manually remove the registration info on Mac OS X and Linux.
+You need to manually remove the registration information on Mac OS X and Linux.

 On Mac OS X, delete these two files: